 The Yi Discovery is not without it's trade-offs, but the price tag makes it a great choice for beginners.

 The action cam market was at one stage dominated by GoPro.
 However, if you’re looking to buy your first action cam, the GoPro price tag may deter you.
 The Yi Discovery is a budget-friendly action cam that may be what you’re looking for.
-Let’s take a closer look – and at the end of this review, we’re giving one away!

 - Sensor: SONY IMX179